Who is singer Gil Ofarim? | DW | 06.10.2021

 Gil Doron Reichstadt Ofarim is a German singer and songwriter.
 He was born on August 13, 1982, and is the son of the Israeli musician Abi Ofarim, who performed with his first wife, Esther, during the 1950s and 1960s.
 The couple gained international renown for their folk songs and chansons.

-Gil's childhood and teenage years in Munich were relatively calm, but he realized later on that his life was somewhat different than that of his peers: "I went to the Jewish elementary school there.
+Ofarim's childhood and teenage years in Munich were relatively calm, but he realized later on that his life was somewhat different than that of his peers.
+"I went to the Jewish elementary school there.
 For me it was normal that a Bavarian policeman with a machine gun was standing in front of the kindergarten," he said in a 2020 interview with German press agency dpa.

-His first song, "Round and Round [It Goes]" was released around the same time, when Ofarim was just 15 years old, and his debut album Here I am, which came out in 1998, was an international success.
+His first single, "Round 'n' Round (It Goes)," was released around the same time, when Ofarim was just 15 years old, and his debut album Here I am, which came out in 1998, was an international success.

-The pop star featured in the top 10 singles charts in Asia and as one of Canada's top 10 singers alongside Justin Timberlake and the Backstreet Boys at the time.
+The pop star featured in the top-10 singles charts in Asia and as one of Canada's top-10 singers, alongside Justin Timberlake and the Backstreet Boys.

 In the following years, he shared the stage with American rock band Bon Jovi and German pop icon Nena.

-The artist also featured on television in the last decade, including as a contestant in the reality show Let's Dance in 2017, which he won with his teammate, Ekaterina Leonova.
+The artist also featured on television in the past decade, including as a contestant in the reality show Let's Dance in 2017, which he won with his teammate, Ekaterina Leonova.

-Earlier this year, the singer released a book, Freiheit in mir (Freedom within me), in which Ofarim looks back on "40 years of fantastic successes and magical moments full of love and happiness, but also setbacks, disappointments, doubt and deep sorrow," according to the book's publishers, Droemer Knaur.
+Earlier this year, the singer released a book, Freiheit in mir (Freedom Within Me), in which he looks back on "40 years of fantastic successes and magical moments full of love and happiness, but also setbacks, disappointments, doubt and deep sorrow," according to the book's publisher, Droemer Knaur.

-Gil Ofarim's book, they say, "takes us on a journey through the thickets of emotions and experiences, and teaches us to never stand still even when we don't always know where the road leads to."
-Like his music album, Alles auf Hoffnung, his book is also a means for him to inspire and motivate others, Ofarim says.
+Ofarim's book, according to the publisher, "takes us on a journey through the thickets of emotions and experiences, and teaches us to never stand still even when we don't always know where the road leads to."
+Like his album Alles auf Hoffnung, the book is also a means for him to inspire and motivate others, Ofarim says.